 AvaSoft-Thinfilm can be started Windows Start Menu.
 Under Start-programs, the group "AVANTES Software" has been added.
 This group contains two icons.
-With the red "V" icon, AvaSoft-Thinfilm is started.
-The AvaSoft Help icon can be used to activate the AvaSoft help files (these help files can also be activated from the Help menu after starting AvaSoft).
+With the red "V" icon, AvaSoft-Thinfilm-USB2 is started.
+The AvaSoft Help icon can be used to activate the AvaSoft manual.